 With admissions recruiters reviewing thousands of applications, predictive analytics and automation can assist in determining the students that have the highest likelihood of retention.
 As colleges and universities navigate budget restrictions, limited staff, and a growing list of additional responsibilities, every enrollment decision needs to be strategic, intentional, and well-informed if they want to maximize success as an institution.
 Predictive analytics makes that possible.

-For community colleges, in particular, students’ personal lives vary dramatically — some may have children, families, full-time jobs, you name it – which place them at a higher risk of falling behind and placing other life aspects in front of their education.
-With predictive analytics, performance indicators and student data are pulled from enterprise resource planning (ERP) systems, learning management systems (LMS) and additional outlets that house information that can inform predictions regarding risk of attrition, like student interactions with staff.
+For community colleges, in particular, students’ personal lives vary dramatically — some may have children, families, or full-time jobs — which places them at a higher risk of falling behind and placing other life aspects in front of their education.
+With predictive analytics, performance indicators and student data are pulled from enterprise resource planning (ERP) systems, learning management systems (LMS), and additional outlets that house information that can inform predictions regarding the risk of attrition, like student interactions with staff.

 Predictive analytics gives college and university staff the ability to read between the lines of each student, helping to enroll students that show promise of completion and targeting when a student needs help before it’s too late.
 As we navigate an evolving landscape and higher education environment, leveraging predictive analytics can help not only provide students with crucial support, but set institutions up for long-term success.